 A resilient garden inspired by the hills of the Luberon region, in southern France, and designed to cope with warmer summers and less predictable weather changes.

 The Garden in the Clouds, in Park Crescent, is a place for children to dream, to engage with plants and to experience nature.

-It also has two distinct environments: one side faces south, it is sunny and warm, with well-drained soil, while the other faces north, is in the shade, and the soil remains reliably moist.
+This new planting scheme for a garden in Islington is a tale of two hemispheres, on two counts.
+First, although it is based in North London, it incorporates a range of plants native to New Zealand, where the owners spent their childhood.
+Second, it also has two distinct environments: one side faces south, it is sunny and warm, with well-drained soil, while the other faces north, is in the shade, and the soil remains reliably moist.